Romeo and Juliet Exile Quotes

 When I, thy three-hours wife, have mangled it?

-That villain cousin would have kill'd my husband:
+That villain cousin would have killed my husband.

 Back, foolish tears, back to your native spring;